Greenbrier Companies (GBX) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the maker of railroad freight car equipment had gained 14.64% in the past month.
-In that same time, the Transportation sector gained 1.42%, while the S&P 500 gained 3.44%.
+Heading into today, shares of the maker of railroad freight car equipment had gained 16.11% over the past month, outpacing the Transportation sector's gain of 2.95% and the S&P 500's gain of 6.1% in that time.

-Wall Street will be looking for positivity from Greenbrier Companies as it approaches its next earnings report date.
-In that report, analysts expect Greenbrier Companies to post earnings of $0.60 per share.
-This would mark year-over-year growth of 566.67%.
-Our most recent consensus estimate is calling for quarterly revenue of $943.2 million, up 18.87% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Greenbrier Companies.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Greenbrier Companies.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 Greenbrier Companies is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Greenbrier Companies has a Forward P/E ratio of 12.87 right now.
-For comparison, its industry has an average Forward P/E of 10.98, which means Greenbrier Companies is trading at a premium to the group.
+Looking at its valuation, Greenbrier Companies is holding a Forward P/E ratio of 12.98.
+For comparison, its industry has an average Forward P/E of 11.04, which means Greenbrier Companies is trading at a premium to the group.

 The Transportation - Equipment and Leasing industry is part of the Transportation sector.
-This group has a Zacks Industry Rank of 163, putting it in the bottom 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 116, putting it in the top 47% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report